 BEST VPN FOR KODI:IPVanish is our top choice.
 Has a large uncongested network of servers and achieves good speeds.
 Strong security and privacy features make IPVanish a favorite for Kodi and Amazon Fire TV Stick users.
 Try it risk-free with the 30-day money-back guarantee.

 What are some of the most common Kodi problems?

 Kodi is one of the most portable media center software packages and can be installed on a huge range of devices including Roku, Apple TV, and Nvidia Shield.
 However, while Kodi works in a similar way across platforms, each device has different system resources, user profile folders, and subroutines.
 This can make it difficult to troubleshoot Kodi.

-For example, you may run issues while trying to fix Kodi on your Firestick that never occur on your Android version of the software.
-While the solutions below work in most cases, we can’t guarantee that they’ll address the root cause of a problem across all Kodi installations.
+For example, you may run into issues while trying to fix Kodi on your Firestick that never occur on the Android version of the software.
+For this reason, while the solutions below work in most cases, we can’t guarantee that they’ll address the root cause of a problem across all Kodi installations.

 Kodi keeps crashing, freezing or pausing